Meet Your Trail Host Hero

 Interview with Adil Mulla, Mattatuck Trail Landowner

-The Mattatuck Trail travels a rugged and diverse landscape featuring streams, ponds, a ravine and waterfall, and thick Connecticut woodlands.
-From atop Mohawk Mountain it provides expansive views of three states.
-Adil Mulla owns property hosting a section of the trail in Warren.
-Here’s the story of his land and his perspective of being a trail landowner.
-Thanks for being a trail host hero, Adil!
+The Mattatuck Trail travels a rugged and diverse landscape featuring streams, ridges, ponds, and thick Connecticut woodlands.
+Adil & Zarinna Mulla own property hosting a section of the trail in Warren.
+Here’s the story of their land and Adil Mulla’s perspective on being a trail landowner.
+Thanks for being trail host heroes, Adil & Zarinna!

 Adil, you gave CFPA permission to route the Mattatuck Trail through your property.
 Tell us a little about your land.
 What’s special about it to you?